New Hope Cemetery

 Erected 2012 by The Glass and Cambron Families.

 Location.
 33° 31.698′ N, 86° 39.646′ W. Marker is in Birmingham, Alabama, in Jefferson County.
 Marker is on Grantswood Road, on the right when traveling east.
+Located in front of the cemetery fence.
 Touch for map.
-Located in front of the cemetery fence.
 Marker is in this post office area: Birmingham AL 35210, United States of America.
+Touch for directions.

 Also see . . .
 New Hope Cemetery at FindAGrave.com.
 (Submitted on September 18, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 3, 2013, by David J Gaines of Pinson, Alabama.
-This page has been viewed 426 times since then and 25 times this year.
+It was originally submitted on June 3, 2013, by David J Gaines of Pinson, Alabama.
+This page has been viewed 486 times since then and 20 times this year.
 Last updated on May 29, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3. submitted on June 3, 2013, by David J Gaines of Pinson, Alabama. • Bill Pfingsten was the editor who published this page.